 So what does it smell like?
 It is classified as a floral fragrance for women with a dominant acacia note with aldehydic character.
 It begins with a fresh aldehydic top with additional notes of bergamot, heliotrope, acacia and mimosa, followed by a sweet floral heart of gardenia, rose, ylang ylang, hyacinths, violet, orange blossom, and lilac, layered over a sweet, balsamic, woody base with oakmoss, sandalwood, musk, vanilla, patchouli and civet.

-• Top notes: saxifrage, aldehydes, lemon, clary sage, seringa, neroli, peony, dianthus, delphinium, carnation, bergamot, heliotrope, acacia, mimosa, white hyacinth, privet
+• Top notes: saxifrage, aldehydes, lemon, clary sage, seringa, neroli, peony, dianthus, delphinium, carnation, bergamot, heliotrope, acacia, mimosa, white hyacinth

 • Middle notes: magnolia, elderberry, gardenia, white narcissus, clove, orris, orange blossom, lily, Grasse jasmine, violet, oriental rose, tuberose, lily of the valley, white lilac, iris, jonquil, ylang ylang

-• Base notes: oakmoss, leather, vanilla, Virginia cedar, ambergris, vanilla, tolu balsam, styrax, patchouli, Tibetan musk, vetiver, civet and Mysore sandalwood
+• Base notes: oakmoss, leather, vanilla, Virginia cedar, ambergris, vanilla, tolu balsam, styrax, patchouli, Tibetan musk, vetiver, civet, Mysore sandalwood, privet, saxifrage, shore grasses

 Le Petit Parisien : journal quotidien du soir, 1941: